rafaelromao/keyboards/docs/navigation.md

 ### Media
 - The Media layer gives access to [Standard Modifiers](modifiers.md#standard-modifiers), Media controls, Esc and a Save shortcut.

-#### Orbital Mouse
+#### Mouse Keys
-- In the left side of the Media layer, there are keys to control the mouse using the Orbital Mouse implementation by [Pascal Getreuer](https://github.com/getreuer/qmk-keymap).
+- In the left side of the Media layer, there are keys to control the mouse.

 ##
 [Home](../readme.md) |